wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "It's the simple things in life that are the most extraordinary; only wise men are able to understand them."
+💬 Quote of the Day: "It's a wonderful thing to be optimistic.
+It keeps you healthy and it keeps you resilient."
 <!-- end quote -->